Nahas: A. S. Nahas

 Mr. Abe (or "Abraham" as listed in the 1910 census) Salem Nahas was born in Tripoli, then in Ottoman Syria, now Lebanon, on August 16, 1895 (as reported on his WWII draft card, 1920 census, and obituary) to Selami and Mary Nahas.
 Young Abraham emigrated to the United States at age 5 with his parents and siblings George, Elsie and Edna, and the family settled in San Francisco.
 Shortly after the 1906 San Francisco Earthquake the family moved to Los Angeles.
 In 1910, the family was registered on Holmes Avenue in San Antonio Township, Florence Precinct, in what is now referred to as Florence, California, an unincorporated area adjacent to South Los Angeles.
-At age 22, Nahas was an escrow clerk at an insurance and trust company at 5th and Spring and lived at 784 E. Washington Blvd. in what is now southeastern Downtown Los Angeles.
+At age 22, Nahas was an escrow clerk at an insurance and trust company at 5th and Spring streets and lived at 784 East Washington Boulevard in what is now southeastern Downtown Los Angeles.
 He was described as short, of medium build, with blue eyes and dark brown hair.

 Nahas married Edith Rector in 1918 and had two daughters, Virginia and Lorraine.
 He was a Mason.

 Nahas started working in retail in 1918 and became the manager of the Woolworth five and dimes in Prescott, Arizona (where he resided during the 1920 census), Santa Rosa, California and Hollywood.
-In 1937 he became a partner in a department store chain, and in 1939 was managing a five and ten cent store at 6410 Hollywood Boulevard when burglars broke in and stole a small safe with $1200 in cash inside.
+In 1937 he became a partner in a department store chain, and in 1939 was managing a five and ten cent store at 6410 Hollywood Boulevard when burglars broke in and stole a small safe with $1,200 in cash inside.
 His WWII draft card shows Abe and Edith Nahas living at 753 1/2 N. Croft Ave. in Hollywood at that time and his employer as Woolworth's.